 - Beer Festivals: One of the most famous events to take place in Germany every year is without a shadow of a doubt the Munich Oktoberfest.
 Huge tents are filled with long tables where punters guzzle down huge steins of local German beer served by bartenders in traditional dress and snack on baskets of Brezeln.
 What’s not to love?
 While this festival is the most popular, there are many others dotted around Germany which are less crowded and touristy.
 Your personal guide would be able to assist you if you wanted to attend one of them.

 - Wine tasting tour: Although Germany is most famous for its beer, its wine is also quite special.
 With German vineyards covering over 100,000 hectares of land, the wine really holds its own.
 Mainly produced in the west along the river Rhine and its tributaries, this is the best area to visit if you wanted to do some wine tasting.
 Again, a personal tour guide would be able to curate a fantastic wine tasting day for you, showing you the best wines and where they come from.

 Although not as famous as some countries for its food, German cuisine is really underrated and there really is a lot on offer.
 Don’t forget to book a personal tour guide to help you try some of the best Germany has to offer.

 Read our previous article - Wildlife to see in African Safaris

-Read our next article - Success story: How I became a sought-after guide
+Read our next article - Success story: How I became a sought-after tour guide